7 min read

 Adelaide may be one of the cheaper cities to live in in Australia but that doesn’t mean residents have avoided the rental hikes that have impacted tenants across the country.

-According to the June PropTrack Market Insight Report, rental prices in Adelaide have risen by 11.8% over the last financial year, with the median advertised rent now sitting at $570 per week.
+According to SQM Research 2025 data, rental prices in Adelaide have risen by around 5–6% over the past year, with the current citywide median sitting at around $528 per week for units and $672 for houses.

-To help you choose a location in Adelaide that meets your budget, we’ve detailed the different areas of the city along with their average weekly rental prices.
+To help you choose a location in Adelaide that meets your budget, we’ve detailed the different areas of the city along with their approximate weekly rental prices, noting some suburb-level data reflects the most recent available PropTrack report.

 Area in Adelaide